CCSI-Toolset/measurement-optimization/README.md

   You can choose the same budget ranges, or only a few points of budgets, to run the script.

-- Step 4: in line 169, select initial solutions to initialize the problem
+- Step 4: with `initializer_option` and `curr_results`, select initial solutions to initialize the problem, and provide file paths for these solutions

   You can choose from: A- and D-optimality, with mixed-integer or continuous options.

 - Step 5: store results for drawing figures

-  To do this, in line 147, define the param `file_store_name` with a string you given, for e.g., "MINLP_result_".
+  To do this, define the param `file_store_name` with a string you given, for e.g., "MINLP_result_".

   Then both the solutions and the FIM of the results are stored separately.